UK’s first deep coal mine in 30 years at risk of losing financial backing

 Tim Farron, former Liberal Democrat leader and the party’s environment spokesperson, said the revelations over West Cumbria Mining’s finances should be the “final nail in the coffin” for the project.

-“If this was as economically viable as the mine’s proposers would have us believe they would have no problem at all finding the funding to keep their current staff on,” he said.
+“If this was as economically viable as the mine’s proposers would have us believe, they would have no problem at all finding the funding to keep their current staff on,” he said.

 “Given how environmentally damaging this mine is going to be, the removal of any economic case should be the final nail in the coffin.”